About Would Works

 Development Director

-Lee has been with Would Works since the 2016 relaunch.
+Lee has been with Would Works since 2016 paving the way for what Would Works is today.
 Since then, Lee is grateful to have learned so much from the Would Works Artisans, other service providers and the community advocates in and around Skid Row.
-Lee is a woodworker, teacher, and parent.
+A graduate of Brown University, Lee brings her expertise and knowledge in grant writing, development work and woodworking to WW's mission and vision.
+Before WW, Lee was the Shop Manager at Offerman Woodshop for over a decade building custom furniture for private clients and working with Nick Offerman on his canoes.
+Lee loves being a woodworker, teacher, and parent.

 Briana Pero